interledger/rafiki/localenv/README.md

 This environment will set up a playground where you can use the Rafiki Admin APIs and the Open Payments APIs.

+## Disclaimer

+>**The Mock ASE provided in this repository is intended solely for internal use and demonstration purposes.
+It is not designed to serve as a reference architecture.
+If you are looking for a reference implementation of an ASE, please refer to the [Test Wallet](TODO: add link).**

 ## Environment overview

 ![Docker compose environment](../packages/documentation/public/img/localenv-architecture.png)